 Here are some other foods that may help reduce your risk of prostate cancer:

 1. Tomatoes.
-The antioxidant lycopene may reduce the size of tumors and even help prevent the onset of the disease.
+The antioxidant lycopene may reduce tumor size and even help prevent the onset of the disease.

 3. Garlic.
 It’s good for a plethora of ailments, and is able to block the formation of some cancer-causing substances, according to the National Cancer Institute.

 4. Walnuts.
-Researchers are now saying components of the walnut are beneficial against prostate cancer, in spite of their high fat content, according to the Journal of American Food.
+Researchers are now saying that components of walnuts are beneficial against prostate cancer, despite their high fat content, according to the Journal of American Food.

 Talk to your Georgia Urology doctor about what might work to reduce your risk for prostate cancer.
 Early detection is the best way to treat prostate cancer, so we encourage all men to speak with their doctor about regular prostate cancer screening.
 The physicians at Georgia Urology can guide you in the right direction.
 If you have any questions regarding our services, contact us here.